hanjos/hanjos.github.io/_drafts/random_thoughts.md

     * No, I have no idea how to balance all this...
     * A sci-fi scenario would use different technobabble, but the basic idea would be the same.

+### RSS-based social network

+Something like this is what I thought Google Reader could evolve to be, or what Google+ could have been.
+A content-focused social network, with almost every news site and blog compatible out of the box (due to RSS/Atom).